poptip/twice/README.md

 ### Pool#usersInStream
 List of users in pool that are actively being listened to.

+### Pool#usersInStreamHash
+Object with user ids and usernames as keys and values respectively.

 ### Pool#usersInQueue
 List of users in pool which are queued to be added to a stream.